zagui440s/personalCP/6Django/Day2/part-II/Intro-to-Django-Associations/README.md

                 raise ValidationError("A Pokemon can have at most 4 moves.")
 ```

-> Now Let's makemigrations and migrate.
+> Now let's makemigrations and migrate.

 ```bash
   python manage.py makemigrations